 The time that your child is spending in front of a screen can be easily limited but it is what your child is doing online that can be more of a worry.
 It is far safer to have an understanding of what your child is up to online and trust them to be responsible rather than be in the dark about what they are doing and limit their screen time.

-Therefore, online safety should be an open conversation between parent and child.
+Therefore, online safety should be an open conversation between parents and children.
 To best understand what your child is up to online it is worth familiarising yourself with the apps that they use.
+There is a hugely insightful (but long!) report made every year on the attitudes and uses of media in children by Ofcom.
+Click here to read the latest report.

 This is a simple rule to follow which helps children from falling down two rabbit holes.
 The anonymity available online can tempt children into saying mean things that they wouldn’t dream of bringing up face-to-face, it can prevent cyber-bullying and stop others from feeling victimised.